sveltia/sveltia-cms/README.md

 # Sveltia CMS

 Sveltia CMS is a Git-based lightweight headless CMS under active development as a modern, quick replacement for [Netlify/Decap CMS](https://decapcms.org/).
-You can use it with your favourite static site generator like SvelteKit, Eleventy, Next.js and Hugo to manage content as static files in a Git repository.
-The free open source alternative to Netlify/Decap CMS is now in public beta — with more features to come.
+In some cases, migration is as easy as a single line of code change, although we’re still working on improving compatibility.
+The free, open source, UX-focused alternative to Netlify/Decap CMS is now in public beta — with more features to come.

 ![Screenshot: Git-based Headless CMS with Dark Mode](docs/screenshot-1-20231124.webp)<br>